Generalized Persistence Algorithm for Decomposing Multi-parameter Persistence Modules: Persistent graded Betti numbers and blockcodes

 The information which can be read out from graded Betti numbers and dimension functions are similar.
 We take the dimension functions of our working example as an example.
 For $\dm M^1$, two connected components are born at the two left-bottom corners of the purple region.
 They are merged together immediately when they meet at grade $(1,1)$.
 After that, they persist forever as one connected component.
 For $\dm M^2$, one connected component born at the left-bottom corner of the square green region.
 Later at the grades of left-top corner and right-bottom corner of the green region, it is merged with some other connected component with smaller grades of birth.
 Therefore, it only persists within this green region.

-\begin{remark} In general, both persistent graded Betti numbers and blockcodes are not sufficient to classify multi-parameter persistence modules, which means they are not complete invariants.
-As indicated in~\cite{carlsson2009topology}, there is no complete discrete invariant for multi-parameter persistence modules.
-However, interestingly, these two invariants are indeed complete invariants for interval decomposable modules like this example, which are recently studied in~\cite{bjerkevik2016stability,botnan2016algebraic,DX18}. \end{remark}
+\begin{remark*} In general, both persistent graded Betti numbers and blockcodes are not sufficient to classify multiparameter persistence modules, which means they are not complete invariants.
+As indicated in~\cite{carlsson2009topology}, there is no complete discrete invariant for multiparameter persistence modules.
+However, interestingly, these two invariants are indeed complete invariants for interval decomposable modules like this example, which are recently studied in~\cite{botnan2016algebraic,bjerkevik2016stability,DX18}. \end{remark*}